-- dir_mode: specifies the read, write, and execute permissions that you want to grant to the user on the share.
-The value must start with zero, for example, 0755 and 0644.
+- dir_mode: specifies the read, write, and execute permissions that you want to grant to the user on the specified directories.
+The value must start with 0, for example, 0755 and 0644.
 The default value of dir_mode is 0755.

 - mfsymlinks: specifies whether symbol links are supported.

-- If this option is set to strict, caching is enabled for the SMB client.
+- If you set this option to strict, caching is enabled for the SMB client.
 The default value of cache is strict.

-- If this option is set to none, caching is disabled for the SMB client.
+- If you set this option to none, caching is disabled for the SMB client.